 The opening of the Heart is the handing over of what is most intimate and personal for the use of all.
 All may enter the open, emptied space.
 Moreover, official proof had to be provided that the separation of flesh and blood had been realized to the full as a prerequisite for the form of the eucharistic meal.
 Both the (new) temple and the newly opened fountain where all may drink point to community.
 The surrendered Body is the locus where the new covenant is established, where the new community assembles.
 It is at once space, altar, sacrifice, meal, the community and its spirit.”

-This excerpt on the pierced heart of Christ is taken from Hans Urs von Balthasar, The Heart of the World.
+This excerpt on the pierced heart of Christ on the cross from which blood and water flows is taken from Hans Urs von Balthasar, The Heart of the World.